 “There have been many iterations of evolution of the Welland Campus and while there has been a concerted effort to connect separate buildings via internal corridors, the space appeared incremental in nature, disjointed with a lack of clear circulation wayfinding and access to important services,” he said.
-“The new space seamlessly connects to the existing corridor system of the college to make this a true hub of activity.”
+“The new space seamlessly connects to the existing corridor system of the college to make where to buy modafinil online this a true hub of activity.”

 The student commons includes a new centrally located social hub in the heart of campus; with study areas, places to relax, prayer rooms and other support services.
 “There is a food court and cafeteria with direct links to nearby student services, the library commons, coffee stops, the Welland Campus store and the transit loop,” says Martins.

 The newly constructed façade establishes a “landmark architecture to enhance the entrance to the college to establish a new front door to the revitalized campus,” says Martins.